Cheap NMEA/AIS Hub

 Simple to use :- Just connect a 5.5V to 12V supply and the RS232 TX line and then join your reciever to the network and connect to the TCP or UDP service to receive the data.
 Can be quickly swapped for a spare one if the unit fails

 Simple to configure :- There is no re-programming necessary, no special configuration mode.
-A configuration page is provide with allow you to set the RS232 baud rate and the WiFi transmit power and the port numbers for the TCP and UDP servers
+A configuration page is provided which allows you to set the RS232 baud rate and the WiFi transmit power and the port numbers for the TCP and UDP servers

 This ESP8266-01 RS232 to WiFi Bridge needs the following parts, or similar.
 The prices shown here are as at August 2020 and exclude shipping costs and some sort of plastic case :-

 MPM3610 3.3V Buck Converter Adafruit – US$5.95 5V to 21V input, OR DC-DC 3A Buck Step-down Power Supply Module online Aliexpress ~US2.00

 10-pin header Element14 – US$0.40 (or 28 Pin Header Terminal Strip from Jaycar AU$0.95)